judsonlmoore/judsonlmoore.com/_posts/product-management/2020-03-14-ultimate-reading-list-for-product-managers.md

 ## UX Research

-Product managers work hand-in-hand with UX Resaerch and Design.
+Product managers work hand-in-hand with UX Research and Design.
 Therefore, it makes sense to read up on that profession's best-practices as well.
-The more you know about how they garner insights, the better-equiped you'll be to work together as a product team.
+The more you know about how they garner insights, the better equipped you'll be to work together as a product team.

 {% for item in site.data.ultimate-reading-list-for-product-managers.uxresearchbook %}
 <h3 class="h5">{{ item.title }}</h3>